How to Diagnose and Fix a Faulty Diverter Valve on a Boiler

 - Although the water is hot, your radiators are cold.

 - You can’t get hot water unless you turn on the heating.

 If you have diagnosed the problem with your diverter valve, we highly recommend hiring an expert to fix it for you.
 A broken or stuck diverter valve can be dangerous to repair on your own.
 If you contact an engineer, this person will do a check test first to make sure there is a problem with the valve.

 Most of the time, the valve simply needs to be re-fitted or cleaned.
 If the problem is more serious, the engineer will have to replace the whole unit.

 Having a professional handle this problem for you can be great for another reason.
 The engineer can inspect other parts of the boiler and check for signs of wear and tear.
 If your boiler is still under warranty, the engineer will replace the valve at no cost.
 However, if the warranty has expired and you have other major problems within the boiler, besides the diverter valve, maybe you should take buying a new one into account.

+So if you have faulty diverter valve boiler.
 A diverter valve is crucial for your central heating and hot water output.
 If you know how to read the signs, you will be able to diagnose the problem yourself but also need professional help to fix it.
 Your Heat engineers are at your service.
 Book a job today or contact us any time if you have questions about repairing your boiler or buying a new one.